An Overview of XML in Excel

 • Excel provides a number of built-in features for working with XML data, such as the ability to import and export data, transform data using XSLT, and validate data using XML Schema.

-• XML data can be easily manipulated using the Excel Object Model.
+• You can easily manipulate XML data using the Excel Object Model.

 The Basic Process of Using XML Data in Excel